martiansideofthemoon/squash-website/README.md

 # Generating Question-Answer Hierarchies - Website

 This is the official repository for the website and demo accompanying the ACL 2019 long paper *[Generating Question-Answer Hierarchies](https://arxiv.org/abs/1906.02622)*.
-The main codebase and data can be found in [martiansideofthemoon/squash-generation](https://github.com/martiansideofthemoon/squash-generation).
+The main codebase and data can be found in [martiansideofthemoon/squash-generation](https://github.com/martiansideofthemoon/squash-generation), in the `demo` branch.

 To get started, place this repository as a sister folder to the repository [martiansideofthemoon/squash-generation](https://github.com/martiansideofthemoon/squash-generation).
+Switch to the `demo` branch using `git checkout demo`.
 Your folder structure should look like this,

 ```
 squash-root/squash-generation